 A good backpack is a great investment for the hiking dog owner.
 A backpack can be an easy and comfortable way to carry a small dog or puppy when you’re on a longer trek.
 Small puppies get tired quickly.
 It’s a good idea to let smaller dogs or puppies ride in a backpack when the walk becomes too tiring.

 Snake bites – This is how to protect yourself and your dog

 Are you aware of the risks of snake bites for your dog, and do you know how to protect yourself and your dog from snakes?
 Every year, dogs die from adder bites in Sweden.
-Watch out for hot places – tall grass, piles of leaves and other nooks and crannies – and keep in mind that a bitten dog needs to see a vet immediately.
+Watch out for warm rocks, tall grass, piles of leaves and other nooks and crannies – and keep in mind that a bitten dog needs to see a vet immediately.

 Heat stroke – Keeping your dog cool in summer

 When spring arrives we all enjoy the sunnier weather and warmth, especially dogs.
 But a dogs’ method of regulating their temperature is a little different from ours and is not as effective.
 As a result, they’re more easily affected by heat stroke, which can be a life-threatening condition for them.
 Here are some tips to help you keep your dog cool.

 Deciding to deworm your dog depends on how old they are, what they do and if it’s showing any symptoms of having a worm.
 Puppies and nursing bitches, for example, should be dewormed regularly.
 As for adult dogs, however, the old practice of deworming “just in case” has been abandoned.
 This is to reduce the risk of worms developing resistance that makes deworming drugs ineffective.
 Instead, if your dog is suspected of having a worm, a sample is taken and the dog is treated for the type of worm that it has – e.g. roundworm or tapeworm.
 If you’re travelling abroad with your dog, you must check the rules that apply to both entry into the destination country and re-entry to Sweden.